JeFi-314/JumpKing-TAS_scripts/README.md

 ### Constants Folder (`constants`)

 Contains game values and sample test scripts.

+- Only have in-air-time values for each power jumps in different gravitys currently.

 ### General TAS Scripts (Root Folder)